codacy/codacy-clang-tidy/docs/description/zircon-temporary-objects.md

 flagged, the fully qualified type name must be explicitly passed to the check.

-For example, given the list of classes “Foo” and “NS::Bar”, all of the following will trigger the warning:
+For example, given the list of classes "Foo" and "NS::Bar", all of the following will trigger the warning:

 .. code-block:: c++